-Reading proficiency is underpinned by standardised assessments which produce a standard age score; these include New Group Reading Test (NGRT), which can further diagnose reading difficulties including reading accuracy, comprehension, and rate.
+Reading proficiency is underpinned by standardised assessments which produce a standard age score; these include New Group Reading Test (NGRT), and York Assessment of Reading for Comprehension (YARC), which can further diagnose reading difficulties including reading accuracy, comprehension, and rate.

-Reading skills such as skimming, scanning, continuous reading, and close reading, are also taught explicitly in English functional skills lessons to develop fluency and efficiency, as well as other areas of the curriculum.
+Reading skills such as skimming, scanning, continuous reading, and close reading, are also taught explicitly in English lessons to develop fluency and efficiency, as well as other areas of the curriculum.